-The construction sector officially accounts for 6% of economic output of the UK and provides employment for 2.3 million people.
+The report describes the sector’s economic reach, which officially accounts for about 6% of the economic output of the UK and provides employment for 2.3 million people.
 However, the narrow ONS definition of the industry ignores the work of architects, engineers, and quantity surveyors as well as manufacturers dedicated to the sector and many other firms that support construction such as builders’ merchants and plant hire providers.

+In the report, we call for a better measure of the construction industry that includes all aspects of the design and construction process, not just assembly on site.
 The report argues that by including all aspects of the design and construction process, construction GDP could be close to double in size.
-Understanding the data is crucial, because if policymakers and experts do not have access to the full picture then bad decisions and, in turn, bad policy based on incomplete data is likely to be made.
-By showcasing the true reach of the industry this should also lead to greater attention from policymakers.
+Understanding this is crucial, because if policymakers and experts do not have access to the full picture then bad decisions are likely to be made.

 To read the full report, click the download button below.